camponogaraviera/MEG/README.md

 # Magnetoencephalography (MEG) Data Processing
-**Description:** This repository is intended for reading, processing, and analysis of MEG data with [MNE-Python](https://mne.tools/stable/install/mne_python.html) Library.
+**Description:** This repository is intended for reading, processing, and analysis of MEG data with MNE-Python.

 > My current goal is to perform MEG data processing with the aid of Deep Neural Networks.